JTBC: History

-The JoongAng Ilbo, which used to be a part of the Samsung, had owned a TV station before.
-In 1964 it founded the Tongyang Broadcasting Corporation (TBC) and ran the network for 16 years.
-In 1980, however TBC was forcibly merged with the state-run KBS by the military regime of Chun Doo-hwan.
-At its founding in 2011 some media analysts considered the return of JoongAng Ilbo to television in JTBC as the reincarnation of TBC.
+JoongAng Ilbo, which used to be a part of Samsung, previously owned a TV station.
+In 1964, it founded the Tongyang Broadcasting Corporation (TBC) and ran the network for 16 years.
+However, TBC was forced to merge with the state-run KBS by the military regime of Chun Doo-hwan in 1980.
+At its founding in 2011, some media analysts considered the return of JoongAng Ilbo to television in JTBC as the reincarnation of TBC.
+JoongAng Ilbo wanted to reuse the name Tongyang Broadcasting Corporation, but failed because Taegu Broadcasting Corporation has held the rights to TBC in South Korea since 1994.